Skip to main content

 Return on equity ratio (ROE) vs. return on invested capital (ROIC)

 While the return on equity ratio considers only shareholders' equity, ROIC includes both debt and equity and provides a broader view of profitability.
-Companies with high debt may have an artificially high ROE, but ROIC accounts for debt costs which means that it offers a more accurate measure in comparison.
 Investors often use both ROE and ROIC to gain a deeper understanding of a company’s financial performance and sustainability.

 Return on equity ratio and mutual funds

-Mutual funds, particularly equity funds, use ROE as a key metric when selecting stocks for their portfolios.
-A mutual fund that focuses on high-ROE companies is likely to invest in businesses with strong profitability, efficient capital utilisation, and potential for sustained growth.
+Mutual funds, particularly equity funds, use ROE as a key metric in addition to other metrics when selecting stocks for their portfolios.
+A mutual fund that focuses on high-ROE companies is likely to invest in businesses with strong profitability, efficient capital utilisation, and potential for sustained growth in the long term.

-In conclusion, return on equity (ROE) is a valuable financial metric that helps investors and analysts assess a company's profitability relative to shareholders’ equity.
-While it offers insights into profitability, management efficiency, and investment attractiveness, it also has limitations, particularly when used in isolation.
-To make informed investment decisions, it is essential to analyse the return on equity ratio alongside other financial metrics such as ROIC, ROA, and the debt-to-equity ratio.
+In conclusion, return on equity (ROE) can be a useful metric for investors and analysts to assess a company's profitability relative to shareholders’ equity.
+While it offers insights into profitability, management efficiency, and investment suitability, it also has limitations, particularly when used in isolation.
+To make informed investment decisions, it is important to analyse the return on equity ratio alongside other financial metrics such as ROIC, ROA, and the debt-to-equity ratio.

 FAQs: